sendgrid/wordpress/README.md

 ![screenshot-8](/assets/screenshot-8.png)
 9. Now you are able to configure port number when using SMTP method.
 ![screenshot-9](/assets/screenshot-9.png)
-10. You are able to configure what template to use for sending emails.
+10. You can configure categories for which you would like to see your stats.
 ![screenshot-10](/assets/screenshot-10.png)
-11. You are able to configure categories for which you would like to see your stats.
+11. You can use substitutions for emails using X-SMTPAPI headers.
 ![screenshot-11](/assets/screenshot-11.png)
-12. You can use substitutions for emails.
+12. You can configure the subscription widget.
 ![screenshot-12](/assets/screenshot-12.png)

 ## Changelog

+**1.9.1**
+* Added filters that allow the change of text or HTML content of all emails before they are sent
+* Fixed an issue with the widget admin notice

 **1.9.0**
 * Added the SendGrid Subscription Widget